tylerrussin/C4ADS-Project/README.md

 -	Brute force modified
 -	Exploration in using lists to find more tagged data in master data

-Clustering and Brute force methods were not attempted.
-The current results we have from the unique word approach have created the further need for experimentation with these concepts.
+Clustering and brute force methods were not attempted.
+The current results we have from the unique word approach have created a further need for experimentation with these concepts.

 For exploration in using lists to find more tagged data in the master data file.
 The more data we feed our model the more computational cost and engineering that has to be done to handle data processing.
 More data means things like memory errors and long training times.

 **Quick Note**

-Moving forward the unique word: full automation concept will be referred to as a filter and/or our filtration method that is used to label rows.
+Moving forward the unique word full automation concept will be referred to as a filter.
+As it is our filtration method that is used to label rows.

 **Two Paths to Take Using the Dissected Tagged Data**

 With the new dataset, we have transactions that we are almost certain are involved in the dual-use nuclear fuel cycle.
-However, we are only certain because we are extremely specific on our filtration.
-The filtration method is likely missing out on other dual-use transactions.
+However, we are only certain because we are extremely specific on our filtration words.
+The filtration method is likely missing out on other dual-use transactions due to not accepting a more broad scope of target words.
 Now our final future predictive model can live with this problem and likely still be performant, but proposed are two possibilities that if explored could boost a future model’s performance by improving the data labeling technique.

 **Improve labeling: Exploration with clustering**

 One solution is to use clustering.
 We can look at our flagged transactions from our filtration.
-Then, analyze these specific transactions with different types of unsupervised learning methods likely clustering and see if any patterns emerge that are mostly only seen in our flagged transactions.
+Then, analyze these specific transactions with different types of unsupervised learning methods likely clustering, and see if any patterns emerge that are mostly only seen in our flagged transactions.
 If we can find these patterns we can do a search through the lab's 18 tagged datasets and see if our original filtration missed anything.
 At this point, we will have accomplished the original goal and we can use the result of this clustering to boost the accuracy of future models due to the improved training data.

 Also, depending on the performance of the theoretical clustering technique/model, it could be our final model.